nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Understanding the help message

-Every command in TruthTable has its own flags and parameters, so you don't have to remember all of them.
+While using TruthTable, you might type the command in an incorrect format - perhaps you forgot to specify a flag or a parameter.
+Will the application crash?
+Will all your precious data be lost?
+Absolutely not!

+Rather, we understand that it is possible for anyone to forget the correct format or command name, and we want to help you as much as possible!
+This is why **every command in TruthTable has its own help message**.

-Instead, each command allows you to specify the `-h` and `--help` flag, which brings up the available flags and parameters for the command.
+Each command allows you to specify the `-h` or `--help` flag, which will show you all the available flags and parameters for the command.
 Alternatively, you can also refer to this user guide to find out the details of any command.

+So, you never have to worry about typing a wrong command since there's always help available _at your fingertips_. :smile:

+Let's dive a little deeper into what a help message looks like and how to interpret it.

 #### Example Command Help Message: `assign task --help`